 If you want to share your human food with your cat, or if you want a safer treat to slip them medication, there are plenty of options.
 Again, you must ask your vet before sharing these foods with felines and take your cat’s overall nutritional needs into consideration.
 If they have a strict diet, you’ll need to be careful.

 Also, keep in mind that these foods should be served to your cat plain.
 Extra spices, salt, sauces, or flavoring could be toxic to your cat.

-With all of that in mind, here are a few foods that can make safer treats for kitties than cheese:
+With all of that in mind, here are a few foods that can make safer treats for kitties than cheese in moderation:

 - Meats like chicken, beef, liver, lamb, or lean deli meats

 - Pumpkin or squash